This feature is only available for Airflow 3.x Deployments.

 For upgrading the Execution Plane, Astronomer also recommends upgrading the agent version, the Astro Runtime version, and the Python version individually.

-3. Update your Remote Execution Agent’s Helm values.yaml file with the location of your new image in your image registry for the following parameters.
-If you want to use the same image for all components, you can specify the image at the top level and it will be used for all components.
-If you want to use different images for different components, for example for each worker queue, you can specify the image for each component individually to override the top-level image.
+Update your Remote Execution Agent’s Helm values.yaml file with the location of your new image in your image registry for the following parameters.
+To use the same image for all components, specify the image at the top level so all components inherit it.
+To use different images for different components, for example for each worker queue, specify the image for each component individually to override the top-level image.

-If you want to use a specific version of the Remote Execution Agent Helm chart, you can specify it with the --version flag in the helm upgrade command.
-If you don’t specify a version, it will upgrade using the latest available chart version after running helm repo update.
+To use a specific version of the Remote Execution Agent Helm chart, specify it with the --version flag in the helm upgrade command.
+If you don’t specify a version, the upgrade uses the latest available chart version after running helm repo update.

 The following sections include upgrade considerations for specific Astro Remote Execution Agent versions.
 This includes breaking changes, database migrations, incompatibilities, and other considerations.